-When you're making your AVC choices, you can call on different sources of expert help.
+When you're making your AVC choices, you can call on different sources of expert help:

-- Read the Money Advice Service leaflet: Your pension: your choices.
+- Read the MoneyHelper leaflet: Your pension: your choices.
 You won't be able to take every option it outlines, but you'll gain a better idea of which one's right for you.
-It is important that you read this document and, in particular the information about the different options you may have in relation to your AVCs and the different features and risks of those options.
-It is also important that you consider seeking information from the Money and Pension Service (including, in particular Pension Wise) and also consider seeking independent financial advice - further details in relation to each of these Is set out later in this guide. - Seek guidance from the Money and Pension Service (which includes Pension Wise) or from an independent financial adviser (IFA) authorised and regulated by the FCA.
-You can find an IFA on the directory at moneyadviceservice.org.uk. - Pension Wise, the government's pensions service (which is part of the Money and Pension Service), is a free and impartial source of help.
-If you're over 50, you can use them to see which AVC option is best for you.
-You can access the Pension Wise guidance service through the Pension Wise website, by phone or face to face.
-Go to pensionwise.gov.uk for more information about your options or to book a one to one appointment.
-You can also call 0800 138 3944 between 8am and 10pm every day to book an appointment.
+It is important that you read this document and, in particular the information about the different options you may have in relation to your AVCs and the different features and risks of those options. - It is also important that you consider seeking information from MoneyHelper (which includes Pension Wise) or from an independent financial adviser (IFA) authorised and regulated by the FCA.
+MoneyHelper is here to make your money and pension choices clearer.
+It provides impartial help, backed by government and is free to use.
+Whatever your circumstances or plans, online or over the phone, you'll get clear money and pensions guidance, and pointers to trusted services if you need more support.
+We recommend you use MoneyHelper and consider taking financial advice to help you understand which pension option is most suitable to you.
+Money Helper can also help you to find an IFA with their retirement advisor directory. - If you have additional voluntary contributions (AVCs) or other defined contribution (or money purchase) pensions elsewhere, Pension Wise offers free, impartial guidance about your options in relation to your AVCs.
+It can be accessed online, by phone or face to face.
+If you are over 50, you can call Pension Wise from MoneyHelper on 0800 138 3944 Monday to Friday or visit the website to book an appointment.
 If you're outside the UK call +44 (0) 203 733 3495.
+Visit moneyhelper.org.uk for more information.